SpaceVim/SpaceVim/docs/development/conventions.md

 **Avoid commands with unintended side effects.**

 Avoid using :s[ubstitute] as it moves the cursor and prints error messages.
 Prefer functions (such as search()) better suited to scripts.

+The meaning of the g flag depends upon the gdefault setting.
+If you do use :substitute you must save gdefault, set it to 0 or 1, perform the substitution, and then restore it.

 For many vim commands, functions exist that do the same thing with fewer side effects.
 See :help functions() for a list of built-in functions.